guschiriboga/cf-architecture-lab/40-templates/worker-d1-rest/README.md

 # Template: Worker + D1 CRUD

-> Placeholder.
-To be filled after D1 limits are pinned.
+> Starter to be expanded with schema and migrations.